 The Seven Percent (Climate) Solution?

 But despair not!
 There’s a relatively easy fix for AOCFA.
 A recent analysis by the World Bank’s High-Level Commission on Carbon Prices offered the results of six different integrated assessment models in three scenarios[vi].
-In order to meet the goal of holding global temperature rise under 2 degrees Celsius, the models suggest that a carbon price will need to rise to roughly $100/ton CO2 by 2050.
-(About $1 per gallon of gasoline.)
+In order to meet the goal of holding global temperature rise under 2 degrees Celsius, the models suggest that a carbon price will need to rise to roughly $500/ton CO2 by 2050.
 An upward ramp of 7%/yr would get us there just in time.
 The plots below tell the story.

-As you can see, if AOCFA’s price ramp were increased to 7%/year, carbon prices would reach roughly $500/ton CO2 by 2050, indicated by the orange curve at the mid-range of the climate models’ projections.
+As you can see, if AOCFA’s price ramp were increased to 7%/year, carbon prices would reach the mid-range of the climate models’ price projections, roughly $500/ton CO2 by 2050, indicated by the orange curve.
 Hence, the 7% solution![vii]
 Upgrade AOCFA’s anemic 2% annual increment to a more robust 7%, then we’d be looking at serious climate policy, offering a ~50% chance of averting catastrophe.

 Just one day after Donald Trump, surrounded by coal miners, signed executive orders to roll back Obama Administration energy and climate rules, the Partnership for Responsible Growth convened a symposium at the conservative Hoover Institution (two blocks from the White House) delving into prospects for carbon pricing.
 George Shultz, President Reagan’s Secretary of State and professor emeritus at Stanford, opened the event urging swift action to reduce climate risk with a rising tax on carbon emissions.